-Although the Draft EIR must provide information regarding the significant effects of the proposed project, must identify the potentially feasible mitigation measures, and provide alternatives for consideration by the decision-making body as described in Section 2.1, Purpose of the EIR, above, the decision to adopt a project must take into account the findings described above, especially regarding feasibility, based on the entirety of the agency's administrative record as it exists after completion of a Final EIR.
+Although the Draft EIR must provide information regarding the significant effects of the proposed project, must identify the potentially feasible mitigation measures, and provide alternatives for consideration by the decision-making body as described in Section 0, NOTE: Changes made from the Draft EIR text are shown in underlined type for new text and strikeout type for deleted text.

+Purpose of the EIR, above, the decision to adopt a project must take into account the findings described above, especially regarding feasibility, based on the entirety of the agency's administrative record as it exists after completion of a Final EIR.